• Art Magazine

 How were women portrayed in Renaissance art?

-The representation of women in Renaissance art was never neutral
+The portrayal of women in Renaissance art was never neutral

-The representation of women in Renaissance art was never neutral
+The portrayal of women in Renaissance art was never neutral

 The portrayal of women in Renaissance art was never neutral.
 It was shaped by cultural expectations, religious ideology, and evolving standards of beauty.
 Whether depicted as saints, muses, or mythical figures, women in this era were visualized through a complex web of symbolism, power dynamics, and aesthetic conventions.
 What emerges is not merely a reflection of individual artists, but of an entire society's views on gender and worth.